cliosight/cliosight_templates/overview.md

 # Introduction to Cliosight

 Cliosight is a low-code platform that allows users to quickly add SQL databases through an intuitive interface.
-It enables the development of versatile data apps in just minutes.
+It enables the development of versatile data apps in a matter of minutes.
 As we continue to evolve, we plan to expand our compatibility to include a wide range of cloud databases and data management systems.

 ### Free Tier (Tentative) <a name="freetier"></a>